Nexabug/react-notes/working with comoponets , props and jsx.md

 ## Passing and Receiving Props

-Props are data passed from parent to child components.
+Props are used to pass data from parent to child components.

+### How to use props
+- Add attributes to the child component in the parent: `<Child key="value" />`
+- In the child component, accept `props` as a parameter
+- Access the value using `{props.key}`

 ```jsx
 function Title(props) {